tiziaco/minishell/src/parser/README.md

 - Why do we need a stack and a parsing tree linked list data structure?
     - If we have the input `"echo "Hello World" | cat -e"` we initially encounter the terminal WORD_TOKEN (i.e. "echo"), which

-    You start by shifting tokens one by one into the stack, following rules determined by the parsing table.
+-   You start by shifting tokens one by one into the stack, following rules determined by the parsing table.
 When a reduce operation is encountered, a certain number of items are popped from the stack to form a subtree.
 This subtree is then added back into the parse tree (not the stack) which is being constructed during the parsing process.

-    ## Next things to do
-    - check for edge cases
-        - `< in wc`
-        - the parsing table correctly interprets this, but how should we handle this? -> add command as NULL
+## Edge cases

-    - how to add prefixes into the command struct
+- What about two redirections in the same command line?

-    Things to finish
-    - double free
-    - why deos it detect the suffix twice?
-    - fill initialised header
+    - `ls < input.txt >> output.txt | grep 'keyword' > filtered_output.txt << EOF\n content_here \nEOF`